February 26, 2020

-About 12,000 people will be diagnosed with neuroendocrine tumors — sometimes called carcinoid tumors — each year.
+About 12,000 people in the United States will be diagnosed with neuroendocrine tumors — sometimes called carcinoid tumors — each year.
 But what exactly are these tumors, where are they typically found and are they cancerous?

 We spoke with neuroendocrine tumor specialist Daniel Halperin, M.D., to learn more.